 Fourteen bilingual interviewers, five males and nine females, were hired on a part-time basis to work throughout the state through the end of September.
 Male interviewers were used exclusively for interviews with males, and female interviewers were used predominantly for interviews with females.
 All interviewers were required to complete an intensive two-day training program, after which they were given their assignments.
 The first three completed surveys of each interviewer were carefully reviewed to ensure that instructions were followed.
-In addition to weekly telephone contact, the field supervisor made at least two trips to each area to supervise the interviewers and monitor their progress in the completion of their assignments.
+In addition to weekly telephone contact, the field supervisor made at least two trips to each area to supervise the interviewers and monitor their progress in the completion of their assigninterviewers and monitor their progress in the completion of their assigninterviewers and monitor their progress in the completion of their assigninterviewers.